-This post has our top 12 suggestions - with one honorable mention - for free activities, things to do at night, and family-friendly entertainment in Las Vegas for September 2022.
+This post has our top 12 suggestions for free activities, things to do at night, and family-friendly entertainment in Las Vegas for September 2024.

 Make sure you check out our top things to do in Las Vegas year-round!